Heavy Traffic Diffusion Limit for a Closed Queueing Network with Single-Server and Infinite-Server Stations: Heavy Traffic Assumption and Main Result

 \begin{assumption}[Heavy Traffic Assumption] The service rates at the single-server stations and infinite-server stations, respectively, vary with $n$ as follows: $\mu_j^n = n\mu_j$ for $j\in [J]$ and $\eta^n_k= \eta_k$ for $k\in [K]$.
 Moreover, the following critical loading conditions hold:

 \end{assumption}

-Roughly speaking, the condition (\ref{HT1}) assumes that every single-server is fully utilized, whereas the condition (\ref{HT2}) corresponds to assuming almost all jobs are in the infinite-server stations; see \citet{Alwan_et_al_2024} and \citet{Ata_Tongarlak_Lee_Field_2024} for similar assumptions in the context of ride-hailing and volunteer engagement applications, respectively.\footnote{This assumption can easily be generalized to limit conditions as follows.
-Suppose that $\mu_j$ depends on $n$, for which we write $\mu_j(n)$, and that $\mu_j(n)\rightarrow \mu_j\in\mathbb{R}$ as $n\rightarrow\infty$ for each $j\in [J]$.
-Then (\ref{HT1}) can be replaced by $\sqrt{n}\,\big[\sum_{k=1}^{K}\sum_{i=1}^{J}\mu_i(n)p_{ik}q_{kj}- \mu_j(n)\big]\rightarrow c_j\in\mathbb{R}$ as $n\rightarrow\infty$ for all $j\in [J]$.
-Our main result (Theorem \ref{Theorem:Main_Result}) still holds, except that we have an additional drift term $c_j$.
-A similar limit condition can be used in place of (\ref{HT2}).}
+Roughly speaking, condition (\ref{HT1}) assumes that every single-server is fully utilized, whereas (\ref{HT2}) roughly says that almost all jobs are in the infinite-server stations; see \citet{Alwan_et_al_2024} and \citet{Ata_Tongarlak_Lee_Field_2024} for similar assumptions in ride-hailing and volunteer engagement applications, respectively.
+For simplicity, Assumption \ref{Assumption:Heavy_Traffic} focuses on the zero-drift case.
+However, this assumption can be refined to give a nonzero drift term in the heavy-traffic limit.
+In particular, suppose that the service rates at the single-server stations in the sequence satisfy for all $j\in [J]$.
+Under this condition, our main result, i.e., Theorem \ref{Theorem:Main_Result}, remains valid, except that the limiting diffusion for the single-server queue-length process acquires an additional drift term $c_jt$.

-To shed light on (\ref{HT1}), observe that the expression $\sum_{i=1}^{J}n\mu_i p_{ik}$ represents the total rate of jobs leaving the single-server stations to infinite-server station $k$.
-Therefore, the expression $\sum_{k=1}^{K}q_{kj}\sum_{i=1}^{J}n\mu_i p_{ik}$ represents the total rate of jobs entering single-server station $j$ from the infinite-server stations.
+To shed light on (\ref{HT1}), note that $\sum_{i=1}^{J}n\mu_i p_{ik}$ represents the total rate of jobs leaving the single-server stations to infinite-server station $k$.
+Thus, $\sum_{k=1}^{K}q_{kj}\sum_{i=1}^{J}n\mu_i p_{ik}$ represents the total rate of jobs entering single-server station $j$ from the infinite-server stations.
 Because $n\mu_j$ is the service rate of the server in single-server station $j$, (\ref{HT1}) states that the rate of jobs entering the single-server stations are balanced out by the service rates at the stations.